smit5490/disaster-response-pipeline/README.md

 ```

 ### Project Set-up:
 **Python Version:** 3.8.1

-Create a clean virtual environment and install the package requirements:
+To run the etl and model training script and launch the Flask application, create a clean virtual environment and
+install the package requirements:
 ```bash
 pip install -r requirements.txt
 ```